Canada beats U.S. 4-3 in 9th round of SO at women's worlds

 The teams will turn their attention to the quarterfinals on Thursday after finishing 1-2 atop Group A.

 Sarah Fillier had a goal and an assist and Marie-Philip Poulin and Laura Stacey scored in regulation for Canada.
-Goalie Ann-Renee Desbiens earned the win.
+Goalie Ann-Renee Desbiens made 26 saves in the win.

+“Never over until it’s over,” Desbiens said.
+“Really proud of how we reacted in overtime.

+“We’ve always found different ways to win.
+Today was a new way.”

 Hannah Bilka had a goal and an assist and Hilary Knight and Amanda Kessel also scored for the Americans.
-Goaltender Aerin Frankel took the loss.
+Goaltender Aerin Frankel had 33 saves in the loss.

 Rattray buried the winner on a slick deke after Desbiens and Frankel went toe-to-toe through eight rounds of the shootout before being mobbed by teammates.